bugthesystem/FireSharp/README.md

 //Call dispose to stop listening for events response.Dispose();
 ```

+## Release Notes
+**2.0**
+- Use Microsoft HTTP Client Libraries instead of RestSharp
+- FireSharp is now Portable Library
+- Supports Streaming from the REST API (Firebase REST endpoints support the EventSource / Server-Sent Events protocol.)
+- It is fully asynchronous and designed to be non-blocking

 More information about Firebase and the Firebase API is available at the
 [official website](http://www.firebase.com/).